If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 Obviously, you’ll have to do some editing to make the original content suitable for a podcast.

-Depending on the original content, it might take less time and effort to edit this type of podcast than creating it from scratch.
+Depending on the original content, editing this type of podcast might take less time and effort than creating it from scratch.

 To give a clear insight into what a repurposed content podcast is, check out the following examples:

 Keep in mind that people have other ways to access the original content.
-So, make sure they are getting additional value by listening to your repurposed content podcast, or else you’ll lose them fast!
+So, make sure they get additional value by listening to your repurposed content podcast, or you’ll lose them fast!

 8. Hybrid Podcasts